Pachinko (novel): Themes

-Themes in Pachinko include discrimination, stereotypes, and power, particularly in the context of the experiences of Koreans in Japan during World War II.
+Themes in Pachinko include discrimination, stereotypes, intergenerational trauma, and power, particularly in the context of the experiences of Koreans in Japan during World War II.
 Lee includes various historical themes and events in her novel, including comfort women and the role of women in general in a Korean society.
 Lee's novel highlights women taking leadership in a time when men held the primary responsibility.

 The novel also highlights the motif of the game pachinko, and the unpredictable and uncontrollable nature of the game is a metaphor for the characters' stories.
 Lee has said that the novel's title, which was initially set to be Motherland, was changed to Pachinko when, in her interviews, Koreans seemed to relate to the pachinko business.

 Another pattern in this novel is discussing food as a representation of wealth.
 From the commodity of white rice to the labor involved with producing kimchi, Lee uses traditional concepts of meals to convey her message of disparity between peoples.
 Hansu's dynamic within his relationships is explored through his taste for high-brow, Japanese-style meals, contrasting with Noa's preference for fast meals typical for working-class Koreans.
 The success and motivations of the characters can be displayed through the foods associated with them.

+Intergenerational Trauma

+In Short: The families in Pachinko inherit both an elaborate structure of obligation and practical strategies for surviving insecurity.
+The same inheritance can sustain their lives, restrict their choices, and transmit suffering.

+Trauma Scholarship

+Literary scholars have also interpreted Pachinko through the related concepts of intergenerational trauma, memory, and diasporic identity.
+Cristina Naranjo-Lobato reads the novel through the concept of postmemory, arguing that family memory connects past and present and allows collective historical trauma to remain psychologically significant for later generations.
+Bingjie Liu and Bok-ki Lee similarly interpret the family's trajectories as reflecting the development, transmission, and attempted reconciliation of a Korean national trauma.
+Their analysis particularly emphasizes the second generation, in which mourning, anxiety, discrimination, assimilation, and questions of identity become intertwined.

+Other scholarship emphasizes that this inheritance changes across generations rather than being reproduced identically.
+Nicole Tablizo describes the novel as an intergenerational search for Zainichi identity, examining how three generations respond differently to exclusion, nationality, identity, and social belonging as historical circumstances shift from Japanese colonialism through postwar Japan.
+Kang Eugene likewise characterizes Pachinko as a matrilineal family-history novel, placing women who survive the colonial period and the Korean War at the center of the family narrative.
+In this interpretation, women are represented not merely as witnesses to modern history but as central figures through whom the family survives and continues across generations.

 Style

-The novel has been compared to the works of John Galsworthy and Charles Dickens.
+The narrative follows the protagonist's identity formation in the style expected of the bildungsroman genre.
+The author's writing style has been compared to the works of John Galsworthy and Charles Dickens.